 Participation Guidelines for Artists

-- Photographs can be sent as low-resolution image files (jpeg format).
+*Photographs and other digital representations of artworks can be sent as low-resolution image files (jpeg format).
 The required maximum horizontal dimension is 1920 pixels and the maximum vertical dimension is 1080 pixels with a resolution of 300 dpi. and maximum image file size of 2 MB.
-Please send entries via e-mail to email@example.com, with Competition #PressforProgress for More and Better Jobs for Sri Lankan Women in the subject line.

-- Submissions are accepted via email only (firstname.lastname@example.org).
+Submissions are accepted via email or postal mail.

-The photographs remain the property of the photographer.
-If the World Bank or any partner organization would like to use these photographs beyond the scope of this exhibition, it will be with prior approval of the photographer and with due credit.
-In addition awards will be sponsored by the partner organizations once winners are finalized.
+The artwork remain the property of the participating artists.
+If the World Bank or any partner organization would like to use images of the works beyond the scope of this exhibition, it will be with prior approval of the artist and with due credit.

 No fixed number of works is established for the final exhibition.
 The decision is based on the quality of submissions and curatorial selection.

-The main responsibility of the selected artists will be to be a responsive partner with the World Bank Group Office during the organization of the exhibition, and to assure timely response to the Office’s requests.
+If selected, the main responsibility of the artists will be to be a responsive partner with the World Bank Group during the organization of the exhibition, and to assure timely response to the Bank’s requests.

-The Office will pay for the installation of the exhibition.
-The Office will not be able to pay the artists any fees.
+The World Bank will pay for the installation of the exhibition.
+The World Bank will not be able to pay the artists any fees.

-The Office will promote the exhibition in the usual ways allowed for the World Bank Group’s programs and in close coordination with partner organizations.
+The World Bank will promote the exhibition in the usual ways allowed for the World Bank Group’s programs and in close coordination with partner organizations.